 Scampton was one of ten airfields within the UK to be designated part of the RAF V Force.
 The stained-glass window serves as a reminder, commemorating the courage, bravery and determination of the pilots who served not just during the First and Second World Wars but also during the Cold and Iraq wars.

 The window features an iconic Lancaster bomber: the aircraft used by 617 squadron.
 The inclusion of this is a reference to their raid on the Ruhr dams in May 1943, over 75 years ago, performing one of the most daring military actions of the Second World War.

 However, the Second World War is not Scampton’s only moment of significance in regard to the commemorative window.
-The arrival of the Avro Vulcan carried a significant contribution during the Cold War in the 1950s and 60s.
-The Vulcan flew with 27, 83 and 617 Squadrons from RAF Scampton.
+The arrival of the Avro Vulcan carried a significant contribution during the Cold War in the 1950s, 60s and 70s.
+The Vulcan flew with 27, 35, 83 and 617 Squadrons, and 230 Operational Conversion Unit from RAF Scampton.
 We are therefore proud to celebrate the Vulcan's iconic image by presenting it in the window design.